riceissa/issarice.com/wiki/advice-for-young-people.md

 [to be added later; this should be about info specifically relevant for high schoolers. for more general resources, see [Effective altruism]()]

-# How to go about content creation
+# Online presence and content creation

 My main page on this is [Content creation: the organization and dissemination of knowledge](./content-creation)